-Our Declaration of Basic Values sets out our company's purpose and strategy, as well as the values that form the basis of our dealings with customers, employees, investors, business partners and society.
+Our Declaration of Core Values contains the objective and strategy of our Company as well as the values that form the basis of our dealings with customers, employees, investors, business partners and society.

-Our Code of Conduct for employees specifies LEG's mission statement and translates the values it contains for everyday business into rules for the conduct of our employees and managers.
-It contains rules for areas such as corruption prevention, conflicts of interest, information and data protection, discrimination and protection of company property and applies to all individuals working for LEG.
-Details of these standards of conduct are set out in Group-wide internal regulations and guidelines, which are published on the intranet.
+Our Code of Conduct specifies LEG's mission statement and translates the values contained therein into binding rules of conduct for our employees and managers in their day-to-day business.
+Among other things, it contains provisions on preventing corruption, avoiding conflicts of interest, information security and data protection as well as protecting human rights and the environment.
+The Code of Conduct applies to all individuals working for LEG.
+Details of these standards of behaviour contained are set out in internal regulations and guidelines that apply throughout the Group.

 LEG has a Compliance Management System (CMS) that bundles measures for compliance with legal regulations and internal company guidelines.
-The CMS measures also include regular and ad hoc employee training.
-We explain our Code of Conduct and the internal regulations and guidelines that substantiate it to all our new employees, show them how to obtain information and lodge complaints, and discuss open questions.
-This is supported by presence training in sensitive areas and after compliance-relevant events.
-In addition, LEG has introduced a digital training tool in 2021, through which annual refresher training must be completed.
-An essential purpose of the digital training tool is to inform employees of existing regulations and thus prevent non-compliance.
+The CMS measures include regular and ad hoc training for our employees.
+We organise training courses for all new employees in which our Code of Conduct and internal regulations and guidelines are explained, information and complaints procedures are outlined and questions are answered.
+This is supplemented by classroom training in sensitive areas and after compliance-relevant events.
+Our employees also complete annual refresher training sessions using a digital training tool.

-Responsibility for LEG's CMS lies with the Management Board, while organisational and technical responsibility lies with the Legal & Compliance and Audit departments.
-The Management Board appoints a Compliance Officer who is assigned to the Legal & Compliance department and reports regularly to the Chairman of the Management Board and the Audit Committee of the Supervisory Board.
-A compliance team headed by the Compliance Officer discusses issues, develops structures and measures within the framework of the CMS and informs the Management Board of any changes to the legal framework.
+Responsibility for LEG's CMS lies with the Management Board, while organisational and technical responsibility for the CMS lies with the Legal & Compliance Department, Internal Audit Department (for investigating compliance violations) and Tax Department (for the Tax CMS).
+Our Compliance Officer, who is part of the Legal & Compliance Department, reports regularly to the Chairman of the Management Board and the Audit Committee of the Supervisory Board.
+A compliance team headed by the Compliance Officer advises on issues, develops structures and measures as part of the CMS and informs the Company Management about changes to the legal framework.

-For the area of data protection, an external data protection officer advises on data protection regulations and monitors compliance with them.
-The data protection officer is available to LEG's management, employees, tenants and business partners as well as to the supervisory authority as a point of contact if required.
+In the area of data protection, an external Data Protection Officer advises on existing data protection regulations and monitors compliance with them.
+In addition, an internal Data Protection Management Team is responsible for implementing data protection at LEG and advising the specialist departments.
+The Data Protection Officer and the internal Data Protection Management Team are available as contact persons for LEG's management, employees, tenants and business partners as well as the supervisory authority.